Monday, November 3, 2025

 Control and autonomy

-Let handlers manage their notifications, batch updates, and put in a request with the rest of the team for their deep work window slot.
-Provide necessary service guidelines, such as only two people at a time, always have four phone lines open, and then let the team manage this time.
+Let handlers manage their notifications, batch updates, and put in a request with the rest of the team for their deep work focus window slot.
+Give necessary service guidelines, such as only two people at a time, always have four phone lines open, and then let the team manage this time.

 Boundaries